benlhy/siot-mqtt/README.md

 |`siot_mqtt/target/[team]/current_target` | Current target for the team |
 |`siot_mqtt/[team]/[team_member]`| The input of each team member |

 # Embedded
-The embedded part of this project uses a `Node 0.9` ESP8266 board with a CP2102 IC.
+The embedded part of this project uses a `NodeMCU 0.9` ESP8266 board with a CP2102 IC.

 > The CP2102 IC is very important.
 A lot of boards being sold are still using the old CH340G USB-UART IC, which is incompatible with many modern systems, requiring installs of drivers from sketchy websites.
-The CP2102 is made by Silicon Labs and has worked on Linux, Windows, and Mac devices
+The CP2102 is made by Silicon Labs and has worked on Linux, Windows, and Mac devices.
+Link: https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers

 ## Install
 1. Install the Arduino IDE from https://www.arduino.cc/en/software